 Earn affordable nursing degrees from two recognized institutions – Heidelberg University and Terra State Community College.

-The 1-2-1 Consortial Pathway leads to registered nurse licensure in three years.
-The fourth year post-licensure nursing courses are then completed online to provide flexibility for working nurses and/or individuals with families.
+The 1-2-1 Consortial Pathway creates a seamless transition between Heidelberg University and Terra State Community College.
+The program leads to registered nurse licensure in three years with the fourth year post-licensure nursing courses to be completed online to provide flexibility for working nurses and/or individuals with families.
 This pathway offers flexibility, allowing students to live on either the Heidelberg or Terra State Community College campus, potentially participate on athletic teams, and be a part of two engaging college communities.

 Year One: Pre-Nursing

 You will spend your first year at Heidelberg where you will take pre-professional general education and rigorous science courses.
 (Prospective transfer students must complete at least one semester of full-time coursework at Heidelberg University to be eligible for the 1-2-1 Nursing program.)
 After successfully completing at least one full semester of coursework at Heidelberg, you will apply separately for admission to the nursing program at Terra.

 As a Terra student, you will participate in courses related to nursing along with a few necessary baccalaureate degree courses and electives.
 Upon successful completion of the nursing program, you will receive an Associate of Applied Science degree (AAS) from Terra State Community College.